life0fun/omdotster/om/readme.md

 ## OM Pattern

+We shall defn a function to create one individual component for each screen.
+Within each component, om provides hooks at different stages during component's life cycle.

+We need to reify various Om life cycle protocols to hook into component life cycle to mutate states and render new states.

 When component mounted to DOM, create handle for UI events, and collect event into channel so event handlers can consume events.
-When event handlers mutate states, it need to use `om/transact!` or `om/set-state` as it is running inside go-loop threads/channels.
+When event handlers mutate states, it need to use `om/transact!` or `om/update!` for global state and `om/update-state!` or `om/set-state` as it is running inside go-loop threads/channels.

     (defn todo-app [{:keys [todos] :as app} owner] (reify